Pose And Joint-Aware Action Recognition: Related Works

-In P-CNN\cite{CheronLS15}, the authors extract appearance and flow features conditioned on the human pose.
-Similarly, chained multi-stream networks \cite{zolfaghari2017chained} combine the most important visual cues from pose, motion and RGB.
-A Multi-task deep learning framework was proposed in \citet{luvizon20182d} to use visual information and pose to classify activities.
-A recurrent pose-attention network was introduced in \cite{DuW017} to learn spatio-temporal features by attending to joints and extracting visual features. \cite{cao2016action} also attend to visual features near joints to obtain video descriptors.
+In P-CNN~\cite{CheronLS15}, the authors extract appearance and flow features conditioned on the human pose.
+Similarly, chained multi-stream networks \cite{zolfaghari2017chained} combines the most important visual cues from pose, motion and RGB.
+A Multi-task deep learning framework was proposed in \cite{luvizon20182d} for using visual information and joints to classify activities.
+A recurrent pose-attention network was introduced in \cite{DuW017} to learn the spatio-temporal features by attending to joints and extracting visual features. \cite{cao2016action} also extracts visual features near joints to obtain video descriptors.
 However, handling multiple people becomes difficult with such a method.
-These methods require access to ground-truth key-points during training making it difficult to train on videos without these annotations.
-A rank pooling-based approach was proposed in \citet{liu2018recognizing} to pool information from evolution of pose-heatmaps.
+These methods require access to ground-truth keypoints during training, making it difficult to train on videos without these annotations.
+A rank pooling-based approach was proposed in \cite{liu2018recognizing} to pool information from the evolution of pose-heatmaps.